jjaffeux/Motionscan/README.md

 Motionscan is a RubyMotion wrapper for the Moodstocks SDK.
 Moodstocks provide you an incredibly fast and easy tool to add image recognition to your app.

+Watch the video to see what you will be able to build in few minutes : http://cl.ly/0Q3K163y3b12

 # Usage
 - Create an account on moodstocks.com
 - Use Moodstocks image uploader to add images to your account
 - Complete your application Rakefile with RakefileExample (most notably pod and credentials)
 - Look at example to use it in your application

+# Not yet pushed to rubygems
+# - add 'motionscan' to your Gemfile

 If you want build this application you need to upload images with json attached to images, for example : http://cl.ly/image/3l331E0K0L2P